 Our School and Our Community

 The College of Law was founded in 1895.
-We are now housed in Dineen Hall, our new and beautiful building which opened in August of 2014.
-I encourage you to view our new ‘Explore Dineen Hall’ video.
+We are located in Dineen Hall, which opened in August of 2014.
+I encourage you to ‘Explore Dineen Hall’ by watching this video.

 Academic, Course Registration, and Course Options